Creating a Rainbow Birthday Cake is fun to make, but it’s even more exciting to see the look on your kid’s face when you cut into it!

 A Rainbow makes everyone happy and you are my sunshine that helps to create the rainbow!

-Tips from Me on making this Rainbow Birthday Cake
+Tips on making this Rainbow Birthday Cake

 Weigh your mixing bowl in advance.
 Take note of that.